Waist inequality for 3-manifolds with positive scalar curvature: Diameter bounds and the proof of Theorem

-We choose a smooth function $s: G \rightarrow \R$ in general position.
-Note that if $M \cong S^3$, then $G$ is a tree and we can choose $s$ so that it does not have critical points in the interiors of the edges of $G$.
-Choose a collection of small balls $\{ B_l \}$ in $G$, each $B_l$ centered at a vertex of $G$ or a critical point of $s$.
+To prove Theorem \ref{thmmaincompact} we choose a smooth function $s: G \rightarrow \R$ in general position.
+It follows from our construction that we may assume that $s$ has no critical points in the interiors of the edges of $G$.
+Also, we may assume that local exrema of $s$ are vertices of degree $1$ or $2$.
+Choose a collection of small balls $\{ B_l \}$ in $G$, each $B_l$ centered at a vertex of $G$.
 By general position we may assume that $g(B_{l_1})$ and $g(B_{l_2})$ are disjoint for $l_1 \neq l_2$.

 On $M \setminus P ^{-1} (\bigcup B_l) $ we define function $f(x) = s \circ P (x)$.
 Clearly, connected components of $f^{-1}(x)$ for $x \in M \setminus F ^{-1} (\bigcup B_l) $ will satisfy the desired bounds on the area, diameter and genus.